-- A description of the emergency. - Your exact location and direction of travel. - Your name, the carrier's name, and the name of the community or city where your terminal is located. - The proper shipping name, hazard class, and identification number of the hazardous materials, if you know them.
+- A description of the emergency. - Your exact location and direction of travel. - Your name, the carrier's name, and the name of the community or city where your terminal is located. - The proper shipping name, hazard class, and ID number of the HazMat, if you know them.

 This is a lot for someone to remember.
 It is a good idea to write it all down for the person you send for help.
 The emergency response team must know these things to find you and to handle the emergency.
 They may have to travel miles to get to you.
 This information will help them to bring the right equipment the first time, without having to go back for it.
+(It may be quicker to take a picture of your shipping papers and emergency contact information with their cell phone.)

 Never move your vehicle, if doing so will cause contamination or damage the vehicle.
-Keep upwind and away from roadside rests truck stops, cafes, and businesses.
+Keep upwind and away from roadside rest stops, truck stops, cafes, and businesses.
 Never try to repack leaking containers.
 Unless you have the training and equipment to repair leaks safely, do not try it.
 Call your dispatcher or supervisor for instructions and, if needed, emergency personnel.